Updated: February 14, 2019

-You entrust CCV with your payment and personal data.
-We attach great importance to that trust.
-We would like to take this opportunity to explain how we protect your personal data.
+At CCV we think your privacy is very important, because you entrust CCV with your payment and personal data.
+We therefore would like to take this opportunity to explain how we protect your personal data.

-- Financial Supervision Act (Wet Financieel Toezicht, WFT)
+- Act on Financial Supervision (Wet op het financieel toezicht, WFT)

-- Money Laundering and Terrorist Financing (Prevention) Act (Wet ter voorkoming van Witwassen en Financieren van Terrorisme, WWFT)
+- Act on the prevention of Money Laundering and Terrorist Financing (Wet ter voorkoming van Witwassen en Financieren van Terrorsime, WWFT)